 About the Core

-The Irradiation and Animal Core (IAC) maintains and operates sources of ionizing radiation for research use.
+The Irradiation and Animal Core (IAC) is established on the foundation of the Experimental Radiation Core and the Radiation Biology Shared Resource.
 Services performed by the core staff include training in the operation of the sources, advice to users on the design of experiments using radiation, scheduling use of the sources, operating the sources when necessary, dosimetry for new experimental setups, and maintenance and repair of the resources.

 The core is equipped with two cesium source irradiators (Mark 1, model 68A, and Model 81-8, Shepherd Inc.), Seifert Isovolt 320 X-ray generator, and the Small Animal Radiation Research Platform (SARRP, Xstrahl) and Rad Source RS-2000 biological X-ray cabinet.
 The core also has the capability to deliver a broad range of dose rates for a variety of purposes, such as irradiation of cell suspensions, animal tumors or other partial-body irradiations at dose rates comparable to those used in external beam radiotherapy.